shabbyrobe/amiss/doc/intro.rst

 About the examples
 ------------------

-Most of the examples contained herein will make use of the schema and model that accompanies the documentation in the ``doc/demo`` subdirectory of the source distribution.
-It contains a very simple set of related objects representing a set of events for a music festival. ears first at that same size.
+Most of the examples contained herein will make use of the schema and model that accompany the documentation in the ``doc/demo`` subdirectory of the source distribution.
+It contains a very simple set of related objects representing a set of events for a music festival.

-There is also an example directory under the ``example`` folder in the source distribution that will allow you to click through some examples that are built on this schema.
+There is also a set of examples in the - you guessed it - ``example`` folder in the source distribution that will allow you to click through some scripts that are built on this schema.

 Model Classes
 -------------

-The model classes referred to in the examples are as follows:
+The model classes referred to in the documentation are as follows:

 .. include:: _build/example.rst